Testing with cds.test

 Class cds.test.Test

-Instances of this class are returned by cds.test()
+Instances of this class are returned by cds.test(), for example:

 const { Test } = cds.test